 (b) Local Approvals and Zoning.
 The Project Sponsor shall provide evidence, no later than the application due date for the allocation round in which the Project is seeking an allocation, that the site is zoned for the Project, as proposed, and that all applicable local land use approvals that are subject to the discretion of local elected officials have been obtained.
 Additionally, if any land use approval is subject to public appeal, within no less than 5 calendar days prior to the first public posting of the Committee, the applicant must provide proof that either no appeals were received, or that any appeals received during that time period were resolved and the project is ready to proceed.
 Examples of such approvals include, but are not limited to, general plan amendments, re-zonings, and conditional use permits, but do not include design review approvals.
 The Applicant may include a completed Verification of Zoning and Local Approvals form signed by an appropriate local government planning official of the applicable local jurisdiction for the purpose of satisfying this requirement.
-Those Qualified Residential Rental Pool Projects with redevelopment-related project financing that is subject to the approval of the Department of Finance (DOF) are required to have obtained a Final and Conclusive Determination Letter, or other written communication from DOF stating that DOF does not issue, or concludes is unnecessary, a Final and Conclusive Determination for this form of redevelopment financing obligation, prior to submitting an application to the Committee.
+Those Oualified Residential Rental Pool Projects with redevelopment-related project financing that is subject to the approval of the Department of Finance (DOF) are required to have obtained a Final and Conclusive Determination Letter, or other written communication from DOF stating that DOF does not issue, or concludes is unnecessary, a Final and Conclusive Determination for this form of redevelopment financing obligation, prior to submitting an application to the Committee.

 (c) Applicant must submit CDLAC form, INFORMATION ON PROJECT SPONSOR, that provides information pertaining to the Project Sponsor identified in the Application.
-Applicant must submit CDLAC form, COLLECTIVE EXPERIENCE OF PROJECT SPONSOR AND ALL PARTNERS, that provides information pertaining to the experience of the Project Sponsor (if different than the Developer).
-The Project Sponsor's CTCAC Certificate of Previous Participation and a CTCAC Schedule A form may be submitted as COLLECTIVE EXPERIENCE OF PROJECT SPONSOR AND ALL PARTNERS in lieu of the CDLAC form.
+Applicant must submit CDLAC form, COLLECTIVE EXPERIENCE OF PROJECT SPONSOR AND ALL PARTNERS that provides information pertaining to the experience of the Project Sponsor (if different than the Developer).
 The Application must include CDLAC form, INFORMATION ON PROJECT DEVELOPER, that provides information pertaining to the Project Developer identified in the Application.
-The Application must include CDLAC form, EXPERIENCE OF PROJECT DEVELOPER, that provides information pertaining to the experience of the Project Developer.
+The Application must include CDLAC form, EXPERIENCE OF PROJECT DEVELOPER that provides information pertaining to the Project Developer identified in the Application must include CDLAC form, EXPERIENCE OF PROJECT DEVELOPER that provides information pertaining to the Project Developer.
 The Project Developer's CTCAC Certificate of Previous Participation and a CTCAC Schedule A form may be submitted as EXPERIENCE OF PROJECT DEVELOPER in lieu of the CDLAC form.
 Applicant must submit a list of California projects which the Developer and Project Sponsor (if different than the Developer) has developed or rehabilitated with tax-exempt bond financing.
 The list shall include the cities and counties in which the projects are located.
 The list shall be labeled as Attachment W-5.
 Applicant shall submit CDLAC form, INFORMATION ON PROPOSED MANAGEMENT COMPANY that provides information pertaining to the property management company that will manage the proposed Project.